RENEE MONTAGNE, Host:

 KERN: I think it's wonderful to have books as a centering activity this time of year because everything does get really ratcheted up.
 Even before Thanksgiving, the Christmas pummel starts.
 And so this is something that's very grounding for them and for us.

 NEARY: Sally pulls her son Lark's favorite book from the pile and hands it to Stephen.
 Sally may be the collector, but Stephen is the reader.

 NEARY: As Stephen reads, 7-year-old Larkin snuggles next to him on the couch.
-His older brother, Garrett, prowls around the room or pokes at the fire, but listens intently to the story.
-By now Garrett is old enough to read a lot of these books himself.
+His older brother, Garret, prowls around the room or pokes at the fire, but listens intently to the story.
+By now Garret is old enough to read a lot of these books himself.

 NEARY: Do you like being read to?

 KERN: Yeah.
 Because when I'm going through the books, I'm just reading them for fun.
 And just when I'm listening to them, I get more out of it because I listen to stuff that I don't notice when I'm just skimming through the pages.

 NEARY: As much as kids enjoy being read to, some parents feel self-conscious when they read aloud, says Judy Freeman, author of "Books Kids Will Sit Still For: A Guide to Read-Aloud Books."
 Freeman says parents should get over their inhibitions.

 JUDY FREEMAN: Your kids don't know the difference.
 They just want to be warm, and they want to hear your voice, and they want to associate the words with you.
 It turns them into readers.
 If you want your kid to read, you need to read to them.

 NEARY: Reading aloud to kids is a good idea no matter what time of year, says Freeman.
 But the holidays can be an incentive to get started.